| | |

 A Bit of History

-The area has significant historical values as well, for the islands were heavily used by First Nations people long before the park was established.
+The area also has significant historical value, for the islands were heavily used by First Nations people long before the park was established.
 Archeological researchers who studied the area found culturally constructed clam gardens along the shore.
-It’s also thought that the portage route between this park and Small Inlet PP, found on the west side of Quadra Island, was also used by Indigenous peoples.

 Octopus Islands Provincial Marine Park.
 Vancouver Island View